bullmoose20/MK-Docs/docs/komet/install/unraid.md

     Get a copy of the template to edit [type this into your terminal]:
     ```
-    curl -fLvo config/config.yml https://raw.githubusercontent.com/meisnate12/komet/master/config/config.yml.template
+    curl -fLvo config/config.yml https://raw.githubusercontent.com/meisnate12/kometa/master/config/config.yml.template
     ```

-Now open the copy in an editor on the machine of your choice (Use Linux tab below for the Unraid Komet `_>Console`):
+Now open the copy in an editor on the machine of your choice (Use Linux tab below for the Unraid Kometa `_>Console`):

 {%
    include-markdown "./wt/wt-editor.md"